Henry, Titans rally past Texans 42-36 in OT, remain unbeaten

+“That play was run in practice, and we should have been prepared,” Crennel said of the wildcat play.

-Ryan Tannehill, who had three of his 19 career game-winning drives to start this season, drove the Titans 76 yards before finding A.J.
-Brown on a 6-yard TD pass with 4 seconds left.
+Tannehill, who had three of his 19 career game-winning drives to start this season, drove the Titans 76 yards before finding A.J.
+Brown on a 7-yard TD pass with 4 seconds left.
 Gostkowski made the extra point, and the Texans fielded a squib kick to send it into overtime.

-Henry, last season’s rushing leader, ran for 202 yards in regulation, including a 94-yard TD run.
+Henry ran for 202 yards in regulation, including a 94-yard TD run.
 In overtime, he took a screen pass 53 yards on the second play.
-He capped the six-play, 82-yard drive with a wildcat snap for his second TD of the game, finishing with 212 yards rushing and 52 yards receiving.
+He capped the six-play, 82-yard drive with his second TD of the game, finishing with 212 yards rushing and 52 yards receiving.

+The Titans are 16-0 when Henry runs for at least 100 yards.
+Asked about his performance, Henry kept giving credit to his teammates.

+“I just had to do my job,” Henry said more than once.

+Tannehill finished with four TD passes.
+He had seen Henry make huge plays before coming to Tennessee.

+“He just has that rare size, strength and speed combination that it’s extremely rare,” Tannehill said.

-The Texans (1-5) came in as the two-time defending AFC South champs and nearly gave interim coach Romeo Crennel a second straight victory.
+The Texans (1-5) came in as the two-time defending AFC South champs and nearly gave Crennel a second straight victory.

+“We did not finish the game on defense,” Texans star J.J.
+Watt said.
+“We had multiple opportunities and we didn’t do it.
+And as a leader of the defense, I put that squarely on my shoulders.
+So this one is very difficult to take.”

 That started a scoring spree.